How to write a meta description

 Sometimes Google can pull meta description text from other areas of your page to answer the query.

 Meta descriptions are shareable.
-It means when people share your articles the description is shared too.
-You need to make sure that it is strong enough to boost your CTR.
+It means when people share your articles, the description is shared too.
+You need to ensure it is strong enough to boost your CTR.

 When creating a meta description, you need to think like a visitor on your page.
 It should give a peek at what the reader can expect and generate interest.